gvwilson/thirdbit/src/fiction/bear/index.md

 "Come on!"
 Noxy hissed.
 Once again Dolly had to grab her and hold her back.

-"What do you think you're doing?" the orangutan asked.
+"What do you think you're doing?" the chimpanzee asked.
 "She's still strong enough to make the whistle that we heard.
 Do you think she won't have enough strength to put you to sleep, or make you mute?"

 "But we have to do something!"
 Noxy protested.
-Out on the square, Sergeant Dambu looked up tiredly.
+Out on the square, Sergeant Inambu looked up tiredly.
 Dolly and Noxy froze as the magician glanced around, then shook her head and started walking toward the gateway.

 "Mope will know what to do," Noxy said suddenly.
 "He went down to the warehouses to help rescue someone."

-They waited until Sergeant Dambu had left the courtyard, then waited a few heartbeats longer.
+They waited until Sergeant Inambu had left the courtyard, then waited a few heartbeats longer.
 "Ready?"
 Noxy whispered.
 Dolly nodded.
 "All right, let's go."
 They ran across the courtyard to the archway and out into the street.